datacarpentry/python-socialsci/README.md

 # python-socialsci

-Lesson on Python for social scientists.
+Lesson on Python for social scientists and others